pkp/learning-ojs/en/submissions.md

 ##My Queue
 This page is divided into 3 sections:

-**Unassigned**: This includes submissions added to sections without section editors.
+**Unassigned**: This panel includes submissions added to sections without section editors.

-**My Assigned**: This includes submissions added to sections where you are a section editor.
+**My Assigned**: This panel includes submissions added to sections where you are a section editor.

-**My Authored**: This includes submissions that you wrote, and should be assigned to a different editor.
+**My Authored**: This panel includes submissions that you wrote, and should be assigned to a different editor.

 The **Search** tool for each queue can sometimes be helpful in tracking down submissions.